 • Often Allergen Resistant: Materials like latex, foam, and wool are often used in cooling pillows and resist common allergens.

 Hot sleepers especially benefit from cooling pillows, but there are also benefits for side and back sleepers.
-It is important for you to consider sleeping position and personal preferences when shopping for a pillow.
-A cooling pillow might not be right for you and there are special considerations that should be kept in mind.
+However, a cooling pillow might not be right for you, and there are special considerations that you should keep in mind.
+A cooling pillow is best suited for:

-• Back Sleepers: Back sleepers need a medium loft pillow that supports the head without letting it tilt too far forward or back.
+• Back Sleepers: Back sleepers need a medium-loft pillow that supports the head without letting it tilt too far forward or back.
 Most cooling pillows have the ideal loft and firmness for back sleepers.
 Materials like memory foam and latex contour to the shape of the head for proper support and alignment.

 These kinds of pillows are not well suited for: